Personal Injury Law FAQ: What if my child was injured at school? Can I file a claim?

 A lawyer can immediately begin an investigation into the accident and determine whether or not negligence was a factor.
 These cases are often complicated and may include multiple defendants, including the government.
 If this is true, the rules and guidelines to recover compensation may be significantly different.
 For example, when pursuing a claim against the government, you may have just 2-3 months to file the case.
-It is important you do not waste any time and call a lawyer, like a personal injury lawyer from Wiseman Bray Attorneys, for further legal assistance.
+It is important you do not waste any time and call a lawyer, like a personal injury lawyer from Patterson Bray, for further legal assistance.

 Posted on January 22, 2021 @ 8:42 pm